LLMs are Biased Evaluators But Not Biased for Retrieval Augmented Generation: Methodology

 \subsection{Dataset Construction}

-In our experimental design, we select the Natural Questions (NQ) dataset \cite{kwiatkowski-etal-2019-natural} and the MicroSoft MAchine Reading COmprehension (MS MARCO) dataset \cite{bajaj2018msmarcohumangenerated} based on two primary considerations: 1) Authenticity of queries: Both datasets feature questions derived from real-world human queries, accompanied by corresponding retrieved documents.
-This characteristic more accurately reflects the conditions encountered in RAG scenarios, distinguishing them from datasets like SQuAD \cite{rajpurkar-etal-2016-squad}, where questions are artificially constructed based on given passages.
-2) Answer complexity and comparability: While NQ typically yields concise answers, often comprising simple nouns such as years or place names—thus minimizing ambiguity in document referencing—we deliberately constrained the MS MARCO query types to person, entity, and location categories.
+In our experimental design, we select the Natural Questions (NQ) dataset \cite{kwiatkowski-etal-2019-natural}, the MicroSoft MAchine Reading COmprehension (MS MARCO) dataset \cite{bajaj2018msmarcohumangenerated}, and the TriviaQA Dataset \cite{joshi-etal-2017-triviaqa} based on two primary considerations: 1) Authenticity of queries: Both datasets feature questions derived from real-world human queries, accompanied by corresponding retrieved documents.
+This characteristic more accurately reflects the conditions encountered in RAG scenarios, distinguishing them from datasets like SQuAD \cite{rajpurkar-etal-2016-squad} or Adversarial QA \cite{bartolo2020beat}, where questions are artificially constructed based on given passages.
+The answers to the queries in these datasets are concise, typically consisting of simple nouns, such as years or place names, which helps minimize ambiguity in document referencing.

-This curation ensures greater equivalence and comparability between the two datasets.
-Due to cost considerations, we randomly selected 1,000 paired passages from each dataset.
-Table \ref{tab:dataset_summary} summarizes the statistics of the proposed datasets.
+This curation ensures greater equivalence and comparability between the three datasets.
+Due to cost considerations, we randomly selected 700 paired passages from each dataset.

-Additionally, the extent of relevant knowledge possessed by LLMs significantly impacts our study on accuracy.
-In other words, when an LLM selects human-written information correctly without having relevant background knowledge, it suggests that these models do not exhibit a strong self-preference.
-To quantify this aspect, we ask each question to each LLM five times.
-The responses are evaluated based on the following tiered criteria: the LLM is considered to have prior knowledge of the question if it answers correctly all 5 times, partial knowledge if it correctly answers 1-4 times, and no prior knowledge if it answers incorrectly all 5 times.
+Additionally, the extent of relevant knowledge possessed by LLMs significantly impacts the accuracy of our study.
+Specifically, when a model answers a query incorrectly, we are interested in determining whether the error occurs because the model lacks knowledge of the answer or because it preferentially selects self-written references.

-This method enables us to distinguish between cases where correct selection of human-written information indicates a lack of self-preference versus those where it may be attributed to prior knowledge, controlling for the potential confounding factors.
-Table \ref{tab:knowledge_level} presents the knowledge levels of different models for each dataset, providing crucial context for interpreting our experimental results.
+The responses are evaluated based on the following criteria: the LLM is considered to \textit{have prior knowledge} of the question if it answers correctly all 5 times, \textit{partial knowledge} if it correctly answers 1-4 times, and \textit{no prior knowledge} if it answers incorrectly all 5 times.
+The statistics of knowledge levels for each model and each dataset is shown in Table \ref{tab:dataset_statistics}.